Welcome to today's edition of the Rush 24-7 podcast.

 Well, not on this program.

-They're not gonna get away with it.
+They're not going to get away with it.

 They may get away with it on CNN, ABC, CBS, and all those others, NBC, but they're not going to get away with it here.

-You have to look at the past to find out why this happened.
+Because I'll tell you something, you have to look at the past to find out why this happened.

-And looking at the past unfortunately involves looking at who ran the show for all those years.
+And looking at the past, unfortunately, involves looking at who ran the show for all those years.

 Sometimes you have to do look back.